HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 Please note : Below information is w.r.t to the new APIs /v2/issues/pushjobs.
 For Deprecated APIs, please refer the Model and Example Value on the swagger page.

-**appscanData**: configuration required to connect to IBM Application Security on Cloud or HCL AppScan On Cloud and extract issues
+**appscanData**: configuration required to connect to HCL AppScan On Cloud and extract issues

 - appscanProvider: The provider of AppScan product.For AppScan Enterprise it is ASE and for AppScan on Cloud it is ASOC.
 - url, apikeyid, apikeysecret: information required to authenticate with the AppScan REST APIs